 How long will this recipe keep in the fridge?
 This recipe should keep in the fridge for about a week.
 I would like to encourage that once the cake is cut to place plastic wrap over it.
 Otherwise, the cake will dry out.

-Can applesauce or olive oil be used in replacement of the vegetable oil?
+Can applesauce or olive oil be used in replacement for vegetable oil?
 We have not tried these substitutions in our recipe.
 Olive oil or unsweetened applesauce are known substitutions for vegetable oil that can be great substitutes.
 You can try experimenting with these the next time you make a carrot cake with pineapple.

 My Creative Manner is answering the question "what's there to eat" with simple recipe creations ~ Jen